openhab/openhab-addons/addons/binding/org.openhab.binding.tankerkoenig/README.md

 The binding uses the Tankerkönig API (https://www.tankerkoenig.de) for collecting gas price data of german gas stations.
 Special thanks to the creators of Tankerkönig for providing an easy way to get data from  the [MTS-K]  (Markttransparenzstelle für Kraftstoffe).

 Tankerkönig is providing this service for free, however they request to prevent overloading of their server by reducing the number of web-requests.
-This binding handles those requests (minimum Refresh Interval is 10 minutes, a webserver does handle maximum of 10 stations.
+This binding handles those requests (minimum Refresh Interval is 10 minutes, a webserver does handle a maximum of 10 stations).
 The data will be updated for each Station individually after the initialization and after each Refresh Interval for all (open) stations (Note: changing the Webservice will cause the Refresh Interval to restart).
 Additionally one may select the mode Opening-Times in which only those Stations get polled which are actually open.
 For a correct usage of opening times the binding needs the information if the actual day is a holiday.

+Note:
+While using the mode Opening-Times the channel "station_open" will NOT show "close" because during such times no update is being requested from that Station!

 ## Preparation